|

 IT professionals and installers have realized that very good

-network performance can be acheived using Cat5e ethernet
+network performance can be achieved using Cat5e ethernet

 at a much lower cost that Cat 6 cable.